 Old-timers remember when Chief Justice Reuben R. Gaines was host at a formal five-course dinner party.
 As a young lady entered the room, the judge, a true gentleman, stood up.
-The waiter, trying to anticipate his every move, thought that he was every move, thought that he was nated visitors, was enclosed after going to carve the turkey.
-Quick- the colorful Driskill of 1885.

-pulling the cloth, food, and selverware to the floor with him.
+The waiter, trying to anticipate his every move, thought that he was and see itself.
+It is itself today more room.
+The young lad seated, the judge sat down, toomore room. pulling the cloth, food, and selverware to the floor with him.

-The first formal affair in the augural ball of Gov. L. S. Ross. ballroom were of a specially heavily woven fabric with threaded designs in beige, rose, and blue.
+The first formal affair in the augural ball of Gov. L. S. Ross. hotel on his wedding trip in 1895 Panels and draperies in the ballroom were of a specially heavily woven fabric with threaded designs in beige, rose, and blue.
 Enriching the scene were great corridors which took! an estimated 1,500 square yards of velvet carpeting.